NV-7/product-card-app/README.md

 Another issue I had was coming up with a design that displayed the Product Card.
 Solution: To overcome this issue, I looked at different websites and used their designs for inspiration.
 For my design, I tried to recreate how Amazon displays their products when you search for an item.
 I also used a color palette generator that I found online to color the Product Card.

+## Setup
+Must have Nodejs installed.
+Into the terminal:
+- npm install react@19.1.1 react-dom@19.1.1
+- npm install vite@7.1.0
+To run type: npm run dev and click on the link

 ## Product Card
 ![Product Card ScreenShot](/src/Images/ProductCardLightMode.png)
 ![Product Card ScreenShot](/src/Images/ProductCardDarkMode.png)